 Positive psychology has flourished over the past two decades, leading to a greater understanding of optimal human functioning and resilience.

 Seligman’s life-changing book, Flourish: A Visionary New Understanding of Happiness and Well-being, outlines his groundbreaking theory of well-being known as the PERMA model.
 The theory holds that the following five elements are the building blocks of a good life:

 1. Positive Emotion (P)

-Positive emotion such as peace, gratitude, satisfaction, pleasure, inspiration, hope, curiosity, awe and love are life enhancing.
+Positive emotions such as peace, gratitude, satisfaction, pleasure, inspiration, hope, curiosity, awe, and love are life-enhancing.
 A “dose” of positive emotion creates an upward spiral of positivity.

 2. Engagement (E)